This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup freshly grated parmesan cheese

-- Add the olive oil to a skillet on medium high heat.
+- Add the olive oil to a skillet over medium high heat.
 Add the onion and sauté for 5 minutes, stirring occasionally.
-It's ok if it becomes lightly browned.
+It's ok if it lightly browns.

 - Add the mushrooms, garlic, and Italian seasoning.
 Continue to cook, stirring occasionally, for another 5 minutes.

 - Stir in the Dijon mustard and white wine.
 Let it bubble for a minute or so.

 - Add the cream and gnocchi.
 Wait until it starts to bubble again, then cover the pan and reduce the heat to medium-low.
 Cook for 3 minutes.